terales/blackbird-docs/src/content/docs/sdk/actions.md

 }
 ```

 Arguments of methods that use the `ActionParameter` attributes are inputs of the action in the Bird editor.
 If the action has no input parameters, the argument might be missing.
-One can also add `IEnumerable<AuthenticationCredentialsProvider> authenticationCredentialsProviders` as the first argument to this method, however we recommend using `BaseInvocable` instead.

 The `Action` attribute will take a string as its first argument.
 This will be the display name of the action in Blackbird.
 You can also provide an optional Description argument that is displayed in Blackbird.